A punishing heat wave hits the West and Southwest U.S.

 "This heatwave is not typical desert heat due to its long duration, extreme daytime temperatures and warm nights.
 Everyone needs to take this heat seriously, including those who live in the desert," the National Weather Service in Las Vegas warned in a tweet.

-Las Vegas could reach a high of 116 degrees Fahrenheit on Sunday and Monday, with lows of 90 degrees, challenging the city's all-time record of 117 degrees.
+Las Vegas could reach a high of 117 degrees Fahrenheit on Sunday, tying the city's all-time record.

 The heat wave there has already sent people to hospitals.
 An emergency room doctor reported treating dehydrated tourists, as well as a passed-out elderly resident who kept his thermostat at 80 degrees to keep down electricity costs.
 Local health officials have seen at least seven heat-related deaths this year.

-In nearby Death Valley, Calif., one of the hottest places on Earth, the temperature could reach 129 degrees on Sunday, surpassing the daily record of 127 degrees.
+In nearby Death Valley, Calif., one of the hottest places on Earth, the temperature had reached 128 degrees on Sunday afternoon, surpassing the daily record by a single degree.

+In west Texas, an extreme heat advisory remained in effect at Big Bend National Park.
+"These are extremely dangerous/deadly temperatures!
+Hikers should be OFF TRAILS in the afternoon," officials said.

 Following days of brutal heat, Phoenix hit 118 degrees on Saturday, breaking the daily temperature high record by one degree.
 Phoenix looks headed to break its longest recorded stretch of 110-degree or higher heat — a period of 18 days, recorded in 1974 — with a forecast matching or topping record daily highs through at least Wednesday.